lost-theory/python-live/lpl_04_installing_new_modules.md

 Installing setuptools, pip...done.
 ```

-After that, to use the virtualenv you just refer to the `python` bin inside the virtualenv instead of the system-wide `python` command we have been using up until now.
+After that, to use the virtualenv you just refer to the `python` executable inside the virtualenv instead of the system-wide `python` executable we have been using up until now.
 Compare the contents of `sys.path` (the list of directories used by the interpreter to locate packages) inside and outside the virtualenv:

 ```
 $ ~/someproject_env/bin/python